-Furthermore, the BCG in Action policy intents to rebrand Thailand after the Covid-19 crisis and to create 300,000 new jobs for graduates and unemployed workers affected by covid-19 with the help of a community development campaign.
+Furthermore, the BCG in Action policy intents to rebrand Thailand after the Covid-19 crisis160 and to create 300,000 new jobs for graduates and unemployed workers affected by covid-19 with the help of a community development campaign.161

 While it provides no clear action plan with timelines and targets, the BCG in Action policy provides for both public and private investments.
 It is envisaged that the public-private investment ratio will be set at 30:70 in the first three years of 2021 and that this ratio will gradually decrease in subsequent years (to 15:85 in 2030).
-In this respect, the strategy will be supported by an overall investment of THB 3.75 billion (about USD 120 million), increasing to THB 7.5 billion (about USD 240 million) in 2025, and THB 10 billion (about USD 320 million) in 2030.
+In this respect, the strategy will be supported by an overall investment of THB 3.75 billion (about USD 120 million), increasing to THB 7.5 billion (about USD 240 million) in 2025, and THB 10 billion (about USD 320 million) in 2030.162

 Priority areas of the BCG Model include food and agriculture, medical and wellness, bioenergy and highvalue biochemical materials, and tourism and creative economy.
 These four S-curve industries already combine an economic value of THB 3.4 trillion (about USD 109 billion) (pre-Covid-19) and account for 21 percent of the Thai GDP.
-It is expected that the BCG in Action policy will raise this number to THB 4.4. trillion (about USD 141 billion) in the next five years.
+It is expected that the BCG in Action policy will raise this number to THB 4.4. trillion (about USD 141 billion) in the next five years.163 compounds, and platforms to facilitate the utilization of genetic data.